vekexasia/nodes2-ts/README.md

 The library uses `decimal.js` and `long` as external libraries to perform the needed math.

+Npm package is `nodes2ts`.

 #### Tests
-This project is backed by 56 1-by-1 comparison tests between this implementation and the original one.
+This project is backed by 60 1-by-1 comparison tests between this implementation and the original one.

 When implementing a not-yet-ported feature, please generate the needed tests by modifiying the java code within `java-test-creator` folder